 A 2019 study assessed data from a nationwide survey of nearly 450,000 participants and found no significant association between e-cigarette use and heart disease.

-However, they did find that people who smoked both conventional cigarettes and e-cigarettes were more likely to have heart disease.
+However, they found that people who smoked conventional cigarettes and e-cigarettes were more likely to have heart disease.

 However, the researchers concluded that, overall, vaping is thought to be less harmful to the heart than smoking cigarettes.